pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 Our label will be:

 At leats 2 categories, "good" or "bad" candidate for the credit card.
-Using K=2 we can differenciate the applications into one of this two groups.
+Using Kmeans we can differenciate the applications into one of this two groups.
+We will determine the natural means that the data set has to find a good relation.

+## Database

+A database with tables for use in the project was generated in AWS-RDS Server.

+Database info:
+- Name: dbproject
+- Endpoint and port (link): dbproject.cprghtxfxmsc.us-east-1.rds.amazonaws.com

+Password in ignored config.py